kayfernander2022/Snapshot-backend/README.md

 ## Capstone App - Backend

-Using a mongo db to build a full crud backend application where a user can store and edit pictures, add and delete friends from a friends list and view their uploaded pictures as well.
+Using a webapi to build a full crud backend application where a user can store and edit pictures, add and delete friends from a friends list and view their uploaded pictures as well.

 ### [Link to Deployed Backend]() ON RENDER